dereuromark/cakephp-shim/README.md

 - Auto-adds Timestamp behavior if `created` or `modified` field exists in table.
 - Get/Read trait for clean and speaking entity access.

-## Backwords Compatibility shims
+## Backword Compatibility shims
-Only for 2.x => 3.x shimming: Ccontinue to provide support for some 2.x functioality in 3.x.
+Only for 2.x => 3.x shimming: Continue to provide support for some 2.x functionality in 3.x.

 - Contains Session component as compatibility wrapper for request session object (and Session helper).
 - Primary level `Table::find('first')` support.